jhui/jhui.github.io/_posts/2017-03-18-Deep-learning-tutorial.markdown

 f = lambda x: x**2
 print(gradient_check(f, 4))
 ```
-We never call this method in the production code.
-But computing partial derviative can be tedious and error prone.
-We use this method to verify a partial derviative implementation during the development time.
+We never use this method in production.
+But computing partial derviative is tedious and error prone.
+We use the naive method to verify a partial derviative implementation during development.

 #### Mini-batch gradient descent

-When computing the cost function, we add all the errors for the processed training data.
-We can process all the training data at once but this can take too much time for just one update.
-On the contrray, we can perform stochastic gradient descent which make one W update per training sample.
-Nevertheless, the gradient descent will follow a zipzap pattern rather than following the curve of the cost function.
+When computing the cost function, we can add all the errors for the whole training dataset.
+But this takes too much time for just one update in one iteration.
+On the contrray, we can perform stochastic gradient descent which make one $$W$$ update per training sample.
+Nevertheless, the gradient descent will follow a zip zap pattern rather than following the curve of the cost function.
 This can be a problem if you land in a steep gradient area which the parameters may bounce to area with high cost.
-The training takes longer, and it might zipzag around the minima rather down converge to the minima.
+The training takes longer, and it might zip zag around the minima rather than converge to it.

 <div class="imgcap">
 <img src="/assets/dl/solution3.png" style="border:none;">
 </div>

 A good compromise is to process a batch of N samples at a time.
-This can be a tunable hyper-parameter but usually not very critical and may start with 64 subject to the memory consumptions.
+N is a tunable hyperparameter but usually not very critical.
+We can start with 64 which is subject to the memory consumptions.

 $$
 J = \frac{1}{N} \sum_i (W_1*x_i - y_i)^2
 $$

+If the cost is very small, we may use the total cost rather than the average cost to make a better precision in the floating point math for the derivative.

 ### Backpropagation
-To compute the partial derviatives, $$ \frac{\partial J}{\partial W_i} $$, we can start from each node in the left most layer and propagate the gradient until it reach the right most layer.
+To compute the partial derviatives, $$ \frac{\partial J}{\partial W_i} $$, we can start from each node in the left most layer, and propagate the gradient until it reaches the right most layer.
 Then we move to the next layer and start the process again.
 For a deep network, this is very inefficient.
 To compute the partial gradient efficiently, we perform a foward pass and a backprogagation.

 #### Forward pass
 First, we compute the cost in a forward pass: